Donotknow: Ukraine

-In a Ukrainian tale collected by Pavlo Chubynskyi with the title "Про царевыча и его коня" ("About the prince and his horse") and sourced from Volynska, a queen gives birth to a son, and a mare foals a colt in the stables.
+In a Ukrainian tale collected by Pavlo Chubynskyi with the title "Про царевыча и его коня" ("About the prince and his horse") and sourced from Volyn, a queen gives birth to a son, and a mare foals a colt in the stables.
 The colt is given to the prince, and learns to talk.
 When the king departs for war, the queen begins an affair and decides to kill her own son to hide it.
 Unaware of this, the prince goes to talk with the horse in the stables, which warns him not to eat the breakfast hie mother prepared for him, and to throw it to a dog.
 The prince does as instructed and the dog eats it and dies.
 The queen tries it again with his dinner, but the horse advises the prince to dispose of the food to a dog.
 Failing that, the queen places a snake on the prince's bed to bite him in his sleep, which avoids by following the horse's instructions to only place his cloak on the bed.
 Since the king is returning the following day, the horse advises the prince to lock his doors and windows and shout to cause a commotion to draw the king's attention; then, the prince is to gather some clothes and money and ask to ride the horse around the patio, for they will take the chance to escape.
 The following day, the king returns and the prince for a ride on the horse around the patio.
 They soon jump over the fence and ride away to another kingdom.
 The horse advises the prince to don a lowly disguise, find work in the kingdom and always answer "Ne uznayu".
 The prince does as instructed and finds work as a gardener's assistant, and is called Neznaiko, for the only words he can utter.
 The local king's third daughter spots the new servant and takes an interest in him, first by giving him some flowers, then some coins, which he throws in a fire.
 As part of his gardening job, the prince ventures into the forest, summons his horse and restores a dried tree to life.
 Later, the king wishes to marry his twelve daughters, and summons all knights before the palace.
 Neznaiko goes to the gathering in front of the palace to see the commotion and the princess chooses him as her suitor, while her sisters choose fine knights and noblemen.
 The king marries his twelve daughters to their suitors, but expels the one that married Neznaiko to a humble hunt.
 Some time later, war erupts, and the king calls for his eleven sons-in-law to join him in battle.
 Neznaiko tells his wife he will fetch some firewood in the forest, but instead summons his horse and rides into battle to defeat his father-in-law's enemies, then returns home to his lowly disguise.
 The war goes on for some time, and Neznaiko rides into battle a second time on his loyal horse.
 Lastly, Neznaiko, under the guise of the mysterious knight, joins the battlefield a third time.
 The king gives his sons-in-law and the knight a kerchief.
 Neznaiko defeats the enemies, but is hurt in the hand.
 The king dresses his wound with his kerchef, and Neznaiko leaves the battlefield back home to rest.
 The princess goes to talk to her father and learns he wishes to meet their saviour, the mysterious knight with the injured hand.
 The princess returns home and notices her father's kerchief on Neznaiko, then goes to tell the king about it.
 The eleven sons-in-law mock her for the notion, but the king goes to check on it himself and confirms Neznaiko has the same type of kerchief given to the others at the battlefield.
 Neznaiko resumes his princely status, while the king banishes the other eleven sons-in-law and gives the kingdom to Neznaiko.